SaaS platform built to simplify business management

 About company

 The client is an early-stage SaaS startup with a mission to empower small business owners through digital transformation.
 Their focus is on building an integrated suite of tools that simplifies daily operations, customer management, and staff coordination.
-At the time of this project, the company was in its growth phase, preparing to launch its first CRM product as part of this broader ecosystem.
+At the time of this project, the company was in its growth phase, preparing to launch its first CRM product.

 Market Research

 Our research focused on understanding the needs and challenges of small to mid-sized business owners transitioning from manual processes to digital tools.
-Many of these users were first-time CRM adopters with limited technical expertise.
-To ground the design in a real-world context, we conducted a mix of secondary research and internal stakeholder discussions
+Industry research shows that over 60% of small businesses still rely on spreadsheets or manual methods to manage customer information and operations, especially among first-time CRM adopters.
+To ground the design in real-world constraints, we combined secondary market research with internal stakeholder discussions.

 Key Insights